List of General Hospital characters introduced in the 1980s: Felicia Scorpio

 Wagner, then known as Kristina Malandro, debuted in the role on September 7, 1984.
 In March 2003, it was announced that Wagner would be parting ways with the show, she last aired February 13, 2003, with little fanfare.

 In January 2004, nearly a year after her initial departure, it was revealed that Wagner would be returning to the show as Felicia.
 Wagner made her return on March 1, 2004.
 In May 2005, it was announced that Wagner would once again be leaving the show and former Another World actress Sandra Ferguson would take over in the role.
 Wagner departed on June 8, 2005, with Ferguson taking the rein on June 9, 2005.
 Ferguson would only last in the role of Felicia for 13 episodes, making her last airdate be on November 15, 2005, after being dropped from the canvas.

 In December 2007, it was announced that Wagner would briefly return to the show to help facilitate the exit of Lindze Letherman, who plays Felicia's daughter, Georgie Jones.
 Wagner aired from December 20, 2007, to January 22, 2008.

 In March 2012, Daytime Confidential revealed that Wagner will be returning to the soap, she began airing on April 27, 2012.

+In 2023, Charlie Mason from Soaps She Knows placed Felicia at #20 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Really, this long-running heroine should have her own action figure, because from the moment that we met her — when she was unconvincingly disguised as a boy, no less! — she’s been tossed from one madcap adventure to the next.:

 Felicia Cummings arrived in Port Charles on September 7, 1984, intent on getting back an Aztec heirloom ring that Frisco Jones had purchased.
 Frisco discovers the Aztec princess under his bed and when she breaks her leg trying to escape, he nurses her back to health and protects her from the henchmen who are also after the ring.
 It is during this time, with their constant bickering fueled by a growing attraction, that Felicia and Frisco fall in love despite her having a fiancé, Peter Harrell, back in Texas at the time.
 In the quest for the Aztec treasure, Frisco and Felicia, along with Robert Scorpio and his wife Holly Sutton join Sean Donely and Luke Spencer for a Mexican Adventure, later congregating back at Mariah Ramirez (June Lockhart) Felicia's grandmother's hacienda in Texas where Luke's wife, Laura Spencer, had been staying.